 Suede Derby shoes

 Suede and nubuck Derby shoes are a pretty big family, but most of them sit somewhere in the world of ‘smart casual’.
-These days we’re seeing some interesting Derby-sneaker hybrids, like the COOPER and the HANSON.
+These days we’re seeing some interesting Derby-sneaker.
 These can be worn under work suits, for a more casual vibe, or teamed up with cuffed denim.
-Try some tan HANSON Derbies underneath dark jeans, a crew knit and camel overcoat.
+Try some underneath dark jeans, a crew knit and camel overcoat.
 On the super casual end of the spectrum you have the CAMINO, which is probably more sneaker than Derby, but still features that open lacing system on the vamp.
 These make a nice alternative to traditional leather sneakers.
 You can wear them with chino shorts or your weekend jeans-and-tee combo.

 Derby shoes with shorts